-For the fourth consecutive year, Ohio Dominican University’s fall 2017 graduating class of 48 Physician Assistant Studies graduates has achieved a 98 percent pass rate on the Physician Assistant National Certification Exam (PANCE).
-This exceeds the national average for first-time takers, which is 97 percent.
+For the seventh consecutive year, Ohio Dominican University’s fall 2020 graduating class of 47 Physician Assistant Studies students has achieved a 98% first-time pass rate on the Physician Assistant National Certifying Exam (PANCE).
+This exceeds the national average first-time pass rate of 95% for 2020.

 The PANCE is a computer-based, multiple-choice test that is comprised of questions that assess general medical and surgical knowledge.
 Passing the PANCE is required to become a Certified Physician Assistant.
-Click here to view the 2017 PANCE Five Year First Time Taker Summary Report.
+Students who pass the PANCE are issued certification by the National Commission on Certification of Physician Assistants (NCCPA).

-ODU launched Central Ohio’s first PA master’s program in July 2012.
-For more information on ODU’s PA program, visit ohiodominican.edu/PA.
+ODU launched Central Ohio’s first physician assistant master’s program in 2012.
+The program currently has more than 340 alumni, and it has a current enrollment of 96.
+An additional 50 students will matriculate in August.
+For more information on the program, visit ohiodominican.edu/PA.